marcopennekamp/lore/specification/identifiers.md

 _ do else end false fixed for if intrinsic let return then true while yield
 ```

 Some additional words may have special meaning to the parser, but aren't keywords, because the parser can resolve the ambiguity in all instances.
-These words are: `act extends func mut struct trait type where`.
+These words are: `act extends func mut spec struct trait type where`.